psyplot/psyplot/README.rst

 Any quesions?
 Do not hessitate to get in touch with the psyplot developers.

 - Create an issue at the `bug tracker`_
-- Chat with the developers in out `channel on gitter`_
+- Chat with the developers in out `team on mattermost`_
 - Subscribe to the `mailing list`_ and ask for support
 - Sent a mail to psyplot@hzg.de